 View this post on Instagram

+When considering apartments for rent in Phoenix, it’s impossible to overlook the city’s rich cultural scene.
 Known as the largest museum for visual arts in the Southwest United States, the Phoenix Art Museum spreads across an impressive 285,000 square feet and checks all the boxes for every history buff.
 Here, you’ll find valuable collections of American, Asian, European, Latin American and Western American art — both modern and contemporary — along with fashion designs and photography exhibitions.
-The museum also doubles as a community center, where you can attend and enjoy live performances, festivals and independent art films.
+The museum also doubles as a community center, where renters can attend and enjoy live performances, festivals and independent art films.

 Cool Off at Canyon Lake